celo-org/celo-monorepo/packages/docs/node-operations/key-management.md

 # Key Rotation

-Loss of an authorized key doesn't have to be catastrophic, as the Account key can just authorize another key in that case.
+Loss of an authorized key is not catastrophic, as the Account key can just authorize another key in its place.
 It is strongly recommended to regularly rotate keys to limit the impact of an undiscovered compromise.

 ### Key Rotation for Consensus